 Swissbit has extended its range of miniaturized storage solutions with the launch of its EM-30 series with an e.MMC-5.1 standard interface.
 The BGA device uses industrial grade 3D-NAND and is available in capacities from 16 to 256 GB.
 With the new series, Swissbit has responded to the increasing demands of embedded systems for ultra-small, vibration-resistant designs with escalating memory capacity requirements.
-In addition to durability and a temperature range of -40 up to +105 °C, the EM-30 also offers additional features over and above the e.MMC standard.
+In addition to high durability and a temperature range of -40 up to +105 °C, the EM-30 also offers additional features over and above the e.MMC standard.
 These include a remote secure firmware update option and an extended lifetime expectation, making the EM-30 product series ideal for a wide range of applications that include POS/POI terminals, routers and switches, through to solutions for industrial automation, the Internet of Things (IoT), automotive or medical systems.

 The EM-30 product series (153 Ball BGA, 100 ball BGA option available) complies with e.MMC-5.1 specifications and is fully downward compatible.
 With sequential data rates of up to 300 MB/s for read and 230 MB/s for write as well as 40 and 42 k IOPS for read and write random access, EM-30 delivers the performance of SATA SSDs, but with significantly smaller size requirements and costs.
 EM-30 is designed for an industrial temperature range of -40 to +85 °C as standard.
 Optionally, the e.MMC is also available for an extended temperature range of -40 to +105 °C, designed to meet the requirements of demanding automotive applications.